Fgc17/dotsafe/docs/thoughts.md

 Generally speaking, `carefulness is the ultimate solution for secret leaking`.

-## Variable Validation
+## Variable validation

-As for the time I started writing this, t3 still didn't have agnostic variable validation, seems now it does.
+As for the time I started writing this, t3 didn't have support for bringing your own validation library, now it does.

 It supports anything that follows the Standard Schema, but what about our class-validator (and many other) friends?

-Don't get me wrong, although I really like the modern approach, and how it suits all of my current projects, this is far from agnostic.
+Don't get me wrong, I really like the modern approach, and it does suit all of my current projects, but this is far from agnostic.

 For dotsafe variable validation I choose to keep my principle: **support all, help most**.

-As long as your validation library can return a boolean (e.g `isValid`) and an array of errors, you are good to go with dotsafe.
+Right beside the loader function we got a 'validate' function, as long as your validation library can return a boolean (e.g `isValid`) and an array of errors, you are good to go with dotsafe.

-Obviously I don't plan to let most of people down, I hope by the time someone is reading this I've already shipped the `dotsafe.schema` functionality, similar to how loader adapters works.
+Obviously I don't plan to let most of people down, I hope by the time someone is reading this I've already shipped the `dotsafe.validators` functionality, similar to how adapters works.

 Now about how validation should happen: through the CLI.

-No additional setup, no headache, just hit "dotsafe validate" and it will work.
+No additional setup, no headache, just hit "dotsafe validate" and it will run the validate function against all envs returned from the loader.

 Run it before building and you are good to go.

+## Watching .env changes

+Restarting a process is annoying, very annoying, so we need to do something about hot reloading.

+For local development, reloading is straightforward: we set up IPC communication in the spawn method, watch .env files, and update the process.env object whenever changes are detected.

+Reloading locally is easy: setup IPC communication in the spawn method, watch '.env' files and re-assign the process.env object when anything happens.

+However ghings get trickier when it comes to handling changes that happen in the cloud.

+At first glance we can think of some stuff: http servers, tunnels, webhooks, extra configs, built-in tunnels or even "let's forget this feature".

+But I really wanted to make this work, what could possibly be cooler than changing a secret in the vercel panel and causing a type error in my vscode window.

+So I made things as simples a possible, the only configuration needed is a `--port` option in the `dotsafe run`.

+If this option is specified, we spin up a single endpoint server with the nodejs http module.

+For exposing the endpoint we need tunneling, I considered a function in the config file that would use tunneling libraries like [localtunnel](https://github.com/localtunnel/localtunnel).

+Yet, this approach doesn’t fit every use case.
+Not all tunneling libraries offer a Node.js API, so it’s better to let users handle tunneling themselves.

+After spinning up the local server, setting up the tunnel and configuring the webhook in the secret manager, the environments will reload the same way as they do locally: via IPC and re-assigning the process.env object.

 ## My thoughts on t3-env and dotsafe